lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ...

 To heavily paraphrase John Adams:
-Giving illiterate people control of a bureaucracy is not democracy sending, receiving, and using accurate signals in a context of incentives; fantasy and populist madness of crowds are not empirical STEM.
+Giving illiterate people control of a bureaucracy is not democracy sending, receiving, and using accurate signals in a context of check-and-balance incentives; fantasy and populist madness of crowds are not empirical STEM.

 ...